DensityCo/clientele/README.md

 });
 ```

-## More advanced
+## Advanced Usage
+### Config variables

-Variables can be defined to help modularize the config, and can be overridden in the api call if
+Variables can be defined to help modularize the config, and can be overridden
-desired.
-This provides an easy way to set properties that are global to all requests (ie, the
+in the api call if desired.
+This provides an easy way to set properties that
-hostname or an authorization token).
+are global to all requests (for example, the hostname or an authorization
+token).

 ```javascript
 const configuration = {